scorputty/vagrant-gluster-test/README.md

 This will spin up 3 gluster servers with each one extra disk and 2 clients.
 You can then test/play with heketi.
 - Checkout the [Standalone Heketi Demo README.md](https://github.com/scorputty/vagrant-gluster-test/blob/master/provheketi/README.md) for more info.

+- `provsimple` will install and configure and mount the share on the clients.

 If you only want to spin up the nodes you can run this
 ```
 vagrant up --no-provision